aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/converting-project-data/convert-ms-project-to-pdf/_index.md

 ---

-Microsoft Project allows the user to export project's data to [PDF](https://en.wikipedia.org/wiki/PDF) format.
+PDF or Portable Document Format is a file format developed by Adobe in 1992 to present documents, including text formatting and images.
+Microsoft Project allows the user to export project's data to PDF format.

 These are steps to export project data to Excel formats: